-For the purposes of determining the shareholders' eligibility to attend and vote at the forthcoming annual general meeting to be held on 28 May 2021 (Friday), the register of members of the Company will be closed from 25 May 2021 (Tuesday) to 28 May 2021 (Friday), both days inclusive.
-The latest time to lodge transfer documents for registration will be at 4:30 p.m. on 24 May 2021 (Monday).
-For determining entitlement to the final dividend and the special final dividend (if approved at the forthcoming annual general meeting), the register of members of the Company will be closed from 3 June 2021 (Thursday) to 8 June 2021 (Tuesday), both days inclusive.
-The record date will be 8 June 2021 (Tuesday).
-The latest time to lodge transfer documents for registration will be at 4:30 p.m. on 2 June 2021 (Wednesday).
+For the purposes of determining the shareholders' eligibility to attend and vote at the forthcoming annual general meeting to be held on 31 May 2022 (Tuesday), the register of members of the Company will be closed from 26 May 2022 (Thursday) to 31 May 2022 (Tuesday), both days inclusive.
+The latest time to lodge transfer documents for registration will be at 4:30 p.m. on 25 May 2022 (Wednesday).
+For determining entitlement to the final dividend and the special final dividend (if approved at the forthcoming annual general meeting), the register of members of the Company will be closed from 7 June 2022 (Tuesday) to 10 June 2022 (Friday), both days inclusive.
+The record date will be 10 June 2022 (Friday).
+The latest time to lodge transfer documents for registration will be at 4:30 p.m. on 6 June 2022 (Monday).
 During the above closure periods, no transfer of shares will be registered.
-To be eligible to attend and vote at the forthcoming annual general meeting, and to qualify for the final dividend and the special final dividends (if approved at the forthcoming annual general meeting), all transfer of shares accompanied by the relevant share certificates must be lodged with the Company's Hong Kong branch share registrar, Tricor Investor Services Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong no later than the dates and times stated above respectively.
+To be eligible to attend and vote at the forthcoming annual general meeting), all transfer of shares accompanied by the relevant share certificates must be lodged with the Company's Hong Kong branch share registrar, Tricor Investor Services Limited, at Level 54, Hopewell Centre, 183 Queen's Road East, Hong Kong no later than the dates and times stated above respectively.